Reviewed by: Charles Fraser, Jr., MD

 Written by: Ashley Lawrence

-On Friday, July 31, 2020, the Texas Center for Pediatric and Congenital Heart Disease at Dell Children’s Medical Center, in partnership with UT Health Austin, the clinical practice of the Dell Medical School at The University of Texas in Austin, announced the opening of the Heart Failure, VAD, and Transplant Program, the first pediatric heart transplant program in Central Texas.
+On Friday, July 31, 2020, the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between UT Health Austin and Dell Children’s Medical Center, announced the opening of the Heart Failure, VAD, and Transplant Program, the first pediatric heart transplant program in Central Texas.
 The heart transplant team includes UT Health Austin nationally recognized pediatric heart surgeons Carlos Mery, MD, Charles Fraser, Jr., MD, and Ziv Beckerman, MD, as well as Dell Children’s Medical Center’s pediatric cardiologist Chesney Castleberry, MD.

 “Two years ago, we made a commitment to create a program that would really provide the very best care possible to children and adults with congenital heart disease, so they would not need to, or want to, leave their community to seek care elsewhere.
 This is a big step in honoring that commitment by being able to provide the care to the most vulnerable of our population, those children with end-stage heart disease in which the only hope is to replace their own hearts,” says Dr. Carlos Mery, Surgical Director of the Heart Failure, VAD, and Transplant Program.

-The Texas Center for Pediatric and Congenital Heart Disease at Dell Children’s Medical Center is the only pediatric program in Central Texas offering comprehensive heart care for newborns, infants, and adolescents.
+The Texas Center for Pediatric and Congenital Heart Disease is the only pediatric program in Central Texas offering comprehensive heart care for newborns, infants, and adolescents.
 This cardiac care unit is fully equipped with state-of-the-art equipment and provides patients with an advanced transplant multidisciplinary care team to manage all aspects of pre- and post-transplant care.

 “To be able to offer, for those who critically need it, a cardiac transplant opportunity is really part of our commitment to the holistic care of children and families with cardiac disease.
-It’s also an imperative part of a tier one congenital heart surgery and cardiology program, which we seek to have here,” says Dr. Charles Fraser, Jr., Director of the Texas Center for Pediatric and Congenital Heart Disease at Dell Children’s.
+It’s also an imperative part of a tier one congenital heart surgery and cardiology program, which we seek to have here,” says Dr. Charles Fraser, Jr., Director of the Texas Center for Pediatric and Congenital Heart Disease.

 In 2018, the Texas Center for Pediatric and Congenital Heart Disease was established and is still led by Dr. Charles Fraser, Jr., whose vision for the Texas Center for Pediatric and Congenital Heart Disease is to build on his experience to optimize the entire continuum of care of patients with congenital heart disease in a compassionate, calm, gentle environment that also nurtures and supports patient families.